josh3142/EiV/README.md

 This repository is the official implementation of [Deep Errors-in-Variables using a Diffusion Model]().

-This paper shows that training a classification network with the statistical model Errors-in-Variables leads to an improvement in accuracy.
+This paper shows that training a classification network with the statistical model Errors-in-Variables leads to an improvement in accuracy and to better calibrated neural networks.

 ## Requirements